Bellinzoni/Widgetic/readme.txt

 - Connect with your Widgetic account in just 1 click.

-- User friendly & mobile optimized widgets.
+- User friendly & mobile optimised widgets.

 - Customisable look and feel.